 News Archive Page – Season 2004

 This page provides a repository of all the archived news items for 2004, in reverse chronological order.
-If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over seventeen years that the site has been in existence.
+If you really have a desire for the older or newer entries, then the links below will get you access to all those that I’ve saved over the just over eighteen years that the site has been in existence.

 Cups and sauce – another Badgers’ dinner passes

 A second visit to Betchworth Park Golf Club and a convivial evening all round brought the 2004 season to a suitable close.
 It has been another successful stanza on the field, with record breaking performances to add to the usual fun and games on the pitch, and both the good, the bad and the amusing were recorded for posterity in the Captain’s speech and the presentation of trophies.
 For the record the cups and shields fell to: